Dear England: West End (2023–24)

 In August 2023, the National Theatre announced that Dear England would transfer to the Prince Edward Theatre in London's West End for a limited 14-week run, with Fiennes reprising his role as Gareth Southgate.
 The play ran from 9 October 2023 until 13 January 2024.
 The production was also filmed for National Theatre Live and was broadcast worldwide to cinemas from 25 January.

-National Theatre revival & Salford (2025)
+National Theatre revival and Salford (2025)

 On 4 June 2024, the National Theatre announced that Dear England would be returning to the Olivier Theatre at the National Theatre from 10 March until 24 May 2025 and will then play at The Lowry, Salford for four weeks from 29 May until 29 June 2025.
 James Graham told the Guardian that he will update the ending of the show for its return.
 He told the Guardian, “I’ll be changing the play depending on what happens, and I don’t quite know what that will look like.”
 Gwilym Lee will play Gareth Southgate.

 UK tour (2025–26)

-The play will tour the UK from September 2025, opening at the Theatre Royal, Plymouth until March 2026.
-The cast was announced on 4th August 2025.
+The play toured UK from September 2025, opening at the Theatre Royal, Plymouth ending at the Birmingham Hippodrome in March 2026.
+The cast was announced on 4th August 2025 to feature David Sturzaker as Gareth Southgate and Samantha Womack as Pippa Grange.